Chapter 12, Parenting Through the Veil

-I have no doubt it was my Mother who came to me and gave me that hug
+I have no doubt it was mother who came to me and gave me that hug

 In May 2018 my son Joel had his own parenting experience that was once again prompted by his sister Calli.

-Every now and again Calli will call or text to tell me that Mom is trying to get my attention and I’m not answering.
-On the morning of the 8th of May Calli and I had a long conversation about needing direction and feeling like I can’t ask for any more help from Mom because she’s already done so much.
-She more or less told me that I was being stupid and Mom was waiting for me to ask for more.
+Every now and again Calli will call or text to tell me that Mom is trying to get my attention, and I’m not answering.
+On the morning of the 8th of May, Calli and I had a long conversation about needing direction and feeling like I can’t ask for any more help from Mom because she’s already done so much.
+She more or less told me that I was being stupid.
+Mom was waiting for me to ask for more.

-That night as I was pondering upon our conversation I remembered a dream I had had the night before that Mom was in and that she had hugged me in the dream.
+That night as I was pondering upon our conversation, I remembered a dream I had had the night before that Mom was in, and that she had hugged me in the dream.
 But I felt it significantly more than anything I’ve ever felt in a dream before.
 I was struggling to remember the context or conversation around that hug.
-As I was pondering this I heard her voice in my mind tell me “I gave you that hug in your dream last night, don’t worry about the words spoken, just remember the feeling you felt.
+As I was pondering this, I heard her voice in my mind tell me, “I gave you that hug in your dream last night.
+Don’t worry about the words spoken, just remember the feeling you felt.
 That was real, Joel, that wasn’t you dreaming.”
-More words came to mind that were from my Mom giving me a little more direction in my life and to not worry about things that I cannot see.
+More words came to mind, my mom giving me a little more direction in my life and to not worry about things that I cannot see.

 Phillip Gray , Family Friend

 We all have some very tender moments after we lose a loved one.
-My mother was so special to me with so much love.
-It was very emotional to watch her pass away and take her last breath.
-The minute she passed the Holy Ghost, the great comforter, came immediately for relief.
-Several days later as I was laying on my bed contemplating the ordeal, I felt a warm embrace comforting me and I knew it was my mother letting me know everything is ok.
-We all have these tender moments happen that help us through life’s struggles.
+My mother was special to me, with so much love.
+It was very emotional to watch her take her last breath and pass away.
+The minute she passed, the Holy Ghost, the great comforter, came immediately for relief.
+Several days later as I was lying on my bed contemplating the ordeal, a warm embrace comforted me, and I knew it was my mother letting me know that everything is ok.
+We all have these tender moments happen which help us through life’s struggles.

-I have another example that is rather amusing which very few people know about.
-Everyday after my shower I stand on the same rug in front of my sink.
-This rug is not easy to move because it is laying on top of carpet.
+I have another rather amusing example which very few people know about.
+Everyday after my shower, I stand on the same rug in front of my sink.
+This rug is not easy to move, because it is lying on top of carpet.
 Many days the rug is on a slight angle which is not the normal position.
 I know it is my mother reminding me she is still there for me.
-I reposition the rung and thank her for the loving reminder.
+I reposition the rug and thank her for the loving reminder.
 I know these are small examples of how close our loved ones are around us.

-Immediately following my mom’s death I remember feeling an urgency from her, and urgency for myself and my siblings to not forget her, not to begin the journey of forgetting her and learning how to live life without her.
-We had a family group text and I felt like she was using that as an example.
-Keep me in the loop as if I was still a part of and responding to the family group text.
+Immediately following my mom’s death, I remember feeling an urgency from her, and urgency for me and my siblings to not forget her, not to begin the journey of forgetting her and learning how to live life without her.
+We had a family group text, and I felt like she was using that as an example.
+Keep me in the loop, as if I was still a part of and responding to the family group text.
 “I can do things from here.”

-In a blessing from President Butler to our son Kurt he was told: “Your mother’s ability to bless her family is now uninhibited.”
+In a blessing from President Butler, our son Kurt was told: “Your mother’s ability to bless her family is now uninhibited.”